Product Feature Overview

 Data Map: Unified management and lineage

-The Data Map feature in DataWorks helps you manage data in a unified way and trace data lineage.
-Based on data search, Data Map provides tools such as table usage instructions, data categories, data lineage, and field lineage to help data consumers and owners better manage data and collaborate on development.
-Data Map allows you to view detailed metadata for tables from multiple perspectives.
-This metadata includes basic information (such as view count, read count, project, and region), field information (such as field name, type, description, primary key, foreign key, and security level), output information, lineage, quality, and data preview.
-It also provides entry points for actions such as Request permissions, Bookmark, Generate API, and Data Analysis.
+Data Map helps you manage data and trace data lineage.
+Based on data search, Data Map Overview provides tools such as table usage instructions, data categories, data lineage, and field lineage for data consumers and owners.
+You can view detailed table metadata from multiple perspectives, including basic information (view count, read count, project, and region), field information (name, type, description, primary key, foreign key, and security level), output information, lineage, quality, and data preview.
+It also offers quick actions such as Request permissions, Bookmark, Generate API, and Data Analysis.

 DataService Studio: Rapid API publishing